Skip to main content Skip to footer

 style is straightforward: it's just an object full of CSS properties that get passed along to the Wijmo chart.
 In this case, we're just setting the chart's height to ensure it fits neatly inside our chart panel.

 itemsSource, as its name implies, contains a list of data items that will be used to construct the chart.
-The prop should be passed a JavaScript array containing objects that have at least one string property for x-axis labels and one numeric property containing y-axis values FlexChart will use to draw the chart bars - or points, or lines, depending on which chart type you choose.
-In this case for our dashboard, the itemsSource for the chart looks like this:
+The prop should be passed a JavaScript array containing objects that have at least one string property for x-axis labels and one numeric property containing y-axis values that FlexChart will use to draw the chart bars, points, or lines, depending on which chart type you choose.
+In this case, for our dashboard, the itemsSource for the chart looks like this:

 const salesByCountry = [